meld-cp/obsidian-build/docs/user-guide.md

 ```
 ````

-To define a run buttons which targets codeblock tags, use:
+To define run buttons which target codeblock tags you can do something like:
 ````md
 ```meld-build-toolbar
 run|init = Run the Init Code